Toronto District School Board: Organization

 The school board's organizational mission is "to enable all students to reach high levels of achievement and to acquire the knowledge, skills, and values they need to become responsible members of a democratic society."

 The TDSB is the largest school board in Canada and the 4th largest in North America.
 The record was previously held by the Metropolitan Separate School Board with over 100,000 students until 1998 what is now the Toronto Catholic District School Board.

-There are more than 255,000 students in nearly 600 schools within the TDSB.
-Of these schools, 473 offer elementary education, 110 offer secondary level education, and there are five adult day schools.
+There are more than 239,000 students in nearly 600 schools within the TDSB.
+Of these schools, 469 offer elementary education, 110 offer secondary level education, and there are five adult day schools.
 The TDSB has 18 alternative elementary schools as well as 20 alternative secondary schools.
-TDSB has approximately 31,910 permanent and 10,500 temporary staff, which includes 11,360 elementary school teachers and 5,000 at the secondary level.
+TDSB has 30,920 permanent and 5,230 occasional staff, which includes 11,010 elementary school teachers and 5,300 at the secondary level.

 Parent and Community involvement occurs at all levels of the school board system, from parental involvement at local schools, the involvement of local organizations at the school level and formal advisory committees at the board level.

 There has also been an effort to include more student involvement in the Toronto District School Board.
 The "Super Council" is an organization which acts as a student council for the entire board.
 There has also been an attempt to place student input in the TDSB's Equity Department through the second, and last, board-wide student group: Students Working Against Great Injustice.
 Both groups have put together various events and have had much success in giving input towards the decisions of the board.

-The TDSB actively recruits students from outside of Canada, and attracts students from Kindergarten to Grade 12, charging international students up to $14,000 per year to study in Toronto.
+The TDSB recruits students from outside of Canada, and attracts students from Kindergarten to Grade 12, charging international students up to $14,000 per year to study in Toronto.

 Trustees

 The TDSB has 22 elected trustees, two student trustees, and an Indigenous student trustee.
-The chair of the board is Alexander Brown and its vice-chair is Christopher Mammoliti.
+The chair of the board is vacant. and its vice-chair is Zakir Patel.
 Before the 1998 split of the French schools, the MTSB had two French seats in addition to twenty-three English seats.

 Director of Education

-The director of education is Colleen Russell-Rawlins, who was appointed on August 5, 2021.
+The director of education is Stacey Zucker, who was appointed on November 1, 2024.